wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-php-sql-database-deploy-use-git.md

 	You will be prompted for the password you created earlier.

-3. Browse to **http://[web site name].chinacloudsites.cn/index.php** to see your changes.
+3. Browse to **http://[web app name].chinacloudsites.cn/index.php** to see your changes.

 ## What's changed
-* For a guide to the change from Websites to Azure Websites see: [Azure Websites and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
+* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)